Silver iodide

 Silver iodide is an inorganic compound with the formula AgI.
-The compound is a bright yellow solid, but samples almost always contain impurities of metallic silver that give a gray coloration.
-The silver contamination arises because AgI is highly photosensitive.
+The compound is a bright yellow salt, but samples almost always contain impurities of metallic silver that give a grey colouration.
+The silver contamination arises because some samples of AgI can be highly photosensitive.
 This property is exploited in silver-based photography.
 Silver iodide is also used as an antiseptic and in cloud seeding.

 Structure

 The structure adopted by silver iodide is temperature dependent: